TheThingsIndustries/lorawan-stack-docs/doc/content/reference/peering/enable.md

   - '26020000/16'
 ```

-{{< info >}} By default, Network Server uses NetID `000000` which is intended for experimentation purposes.
-Only devices that are activated with a DevAddr that falls in your NetID will have their traffic routed by Packet Broker to your network. {{</ info >}}
+{{< note >}} By default, Network Server uses NetID `000000` which is intended for experimentation purposes.
+Only devices that are activated with a DevAddr that falls in your NetID will have their traffic routed by Packet Broker to your network. {{</ note >}}

 See [Network Server configuration]({{< ref "/reference/configuration/network-server" >}}) for all configuration options.